Sandler73/Windows-Security-Audit-Script/CONTRIBUTING.md

-# Contributing to Windows Security Audit Script
+# Contributing to Windows Security Audit Project Scripts

 Thank you for considering contributing to this project!
 This document provides guidelines for contributing to make the process smooth and effective for everyone.